SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

 Formal Description
 ------------------

-More formally, the correlation function is a quantity that arrises naturally from calculating the square magnitude of the three dimensional fourier transform, which is proportional to the scattering amplitude.
+More formally, the correlation function is a quantity that arises naturally from calculating the square magnitude of the three dimensional Fourier transform, which is proportional to the scattering amplitude.

 .. math::
     \frac{d\sigma}{d\Omega} \propto F(\vec{q}) F^*(\vec{q})